 Military families seeking childcare assistance are served by branch-specific organizations, which can also be found through Child Care Aware here.

 Parents who make too much to qualify for other programs may get help covering childcare expenses through the Child Tax Credit or Child and Dependent Care Tax Credit.
 The Child Tax Credit is a refundable tax credit that is worth up to $2,000 per qualifying child and $500 per qualifying dependent.
 The Child and Dependent Care Tax Credit can reduce your tax liability by crediting 20%-35% of up to $3,000 of childcare expenses for a child under the age of 13, an incapacitated spouse or parent, or another dependent so that you can work.
 You can qualify for one or both credits, and there is no application needed to apply.
 To qualify, you must file taxes following these guidelines for the Child Tax Credit here and The Child and Dependent Care Tax Credit here.

 Childcare resources are important

-In a Fall 2020 Childcare Survey conducted by care.com, 90 percent of working parents reported that “access to quality, affordable child care is essential” for them to find and retain employment, placing even greater importance on the availability of these free and low-cast care and assistance programs.
+In a Fall 2020 Childcare Survey conducted by care.com, 90 percent of working parents reported that “access to quality, affordable child care is essential” for them to find and retain employment, placing even greater importance on the availability of these free and low-cost care and assistance programs.
 This list is by no means every program available.
-If you are in need of assistance, contact 2-1-1 for additional local resources.
+If you are in need of more assistance, you can contact 2-1-1 for additional local resources.